linode/docs/docs/networking/vpn/how-to-install-and-configure-an-openvpn-server-on-debian-8.md

  - '[Network Manager GNOME Configuration Management Tool](https://wiki.gnome.org/Projects/NetworkManager)'
 ---

 [OpenVPN](https://openvpn.net/) is a tool for creating networking tunnels between and among groups of computers that are not on the same local network.
 This is useful if you want to remotely access services on a local network without making them publicly accessible.
-By integrating with OpenSSL, OpenVPN can encrypt all VPN traffic to provide a secure connection between machines.
+When integrated with OpenSSL, OpenVPN can encrypt all VPN traffic to provide a secure connection between machines.

 This guide the first of a three part series.
 Part one will set you up with a hardened VPN server in Debian or Ubuntu and prepare the certificate and key pairs for connecting client devices.
-Part two will show you how to tunnel all traffic from client devices through your Linode's VPN and out to the internet, and part three walks through setting up the client-side software for various operating systems.
+Part two will show you how to tunnel all traffic from client devices through your Linode's VPN and out to the internet, and part three walks through setting up the client-side software for various operating systems, including mobile platforms.

 {: .note }
 >